-Extraordinary natural landscapes and iconic landmarks make Yosemite one of the most popular among all US national parks.
-However, such popularity creates a common challenge for those planning a vacation to the park – where are the best places to stay at Yosemite?
+Extraordinary natural landscapes and iconic landmarks make Yosemite one of the most popular and best USA national parks.
+However, such popularity creates a common challenge for those planning a vacation to the park – where are the best places, hotels and lodges to stay in Yosemite?

 More to the point, what types of lodging are available?
 And how far in advance should bookings be made?